jhipster/prettier-java/CONTRIBUTING.md

 ## Linking the java-parser to the printer

-If you want to use the master java-parser for the prettier-plugin-java (printer), you will need to link it by running these commands in the root folder:
+If you want to use the main java-parser for the prettier-plugin-java (printer), you will need to link it by running these commands in the root folder:

 ```bash
 cd packages/java-parser